Netgear's latest WiFi 6 router is cheaper, but still costs $200

 If your router can't handle your growing number of gadgets, Netgear's latest WiFi 6 router could solve the problem.
 The company unveiled its first Intel-based WiFi 6 router, the Nighthawk AX4.
-For PC owners looking for a WiFi 6 option, the dual-band, 4-stream router may be a perfect fit.
-The AX4 is compatible with PCs with 8th generation Intel Core processors that have integrated Gigabit WiFi.
+For PC owners looking for a WiFi 6 option, the dual-band, 4-stream router may be a perfect fit -- so long as their PCs have integrated Gigabit WiFi, of course.
 And even if all your devices don't fit the new 802.11ax wireless standard, the AX4, like all WiFi 6 routers, has backward compatibility and should be able to handle them.

 So what exactly can a WiFi 6 router give you that your old WiFi 5 router can't?
 First, there's the obvious benefit of higher connection speeds.
-Netgear claims that users can see a 40 percent improvement in connection speeds with their WiFi 6 routers.
+According to Intel, users can see a 40 percent improvement in connection speeds; or in Netgear's words, WiFi 6 "delivers up to four times better performance."
 The WiFi 6 router can also handle multiple devices better than older models.
 If your household's current model is struggling with multiple Alexa devices, a streaming device like Apple TV, a few smartphones, and a gaming console or two, it may be time for an upgrade.
 Netgear claims its Nighthawk AX4 router can handle up to 256 devices at a time.
-All that said, a new router isn't a cure-all for sluggish internet speeds--your ISP or the device itself could be the issue.
+All that said, a new router isn't a cure-all for sluggish internet speeds -- your ISP or the device itself could be the issue.

 Like many of the WiFi 6 routers available now, the AX4 is expensive.
 The Intel-based router retails at $199.99.
 That's less costly than Netgear's other WiFi 6 routers (the AX8 is $400), but it's still nothing to sneeze at.
 But if speed is your priority, the AX4 may be a more reasonable option.
 If you're still balking at the cost, don't fret.
 Consumers should expect less costly options as more WiFi 6 routers hit the market later this year.